ikorotkaya/buena-onboarding/README.md

 7. E2E tests with Cypress.
 I've added a few tests to check if the onboarding flow works as expected.
 Again, I'll add more tests soon.
 8. Surprise feature. 🎁 Try the onboarding flow and reach the end: https://buena-onboarding.netlify.app/

+## How to add a new onboarding page

+The onboarding was built with flexibility in mind.
+All components are decoupled from the notion of a specific onboarding page as possible.

+The order of pages is configured via the [`onboarding-pages.json`](https://github.com/ikorotkaya/onboarding-spa/blob/main/onboarding-pages.json) config file.

+Check out the [design notes](design_notes/2_add_new_onboarding_page.md) for more details.

 ## Development

 ### Installation